kataras/build-a-better-web-together/package-sessions.md

 Through this simple example of hijacking a session, you can see that it's very dangerous because it allows attackers to do whatever they want.
 So how can we prevent session hijacking?

 The first step is to only set session ids in cookies, instead of in URL rewrites.
-Also, we should set the httponly cookie property to true.
+Also, Iris has already set the httponly cookie property to true.
 This restricts client side scripts that want access to the session id.
 Using these techniques, cookies cannot be accessed by XSS and it won't be as easy as we showed to get a session id from a cookie manager.

 The second step is to add a token to every request.
 Similar to the way we dealt with repeat forms in previous sections, we add a hidden field that contains a token.
 When a request is sent to the server, we can verify this token to prove that the request is unique.